Getting Started with StackAlchemist

 cd your-project-name

-# 2. Copy environment config
+# 2. Copy environment config — then EDIT .env before continuing (see above)

 cp .env.example .env